Digital music store: Rise

 An increasing number of new services appeared in the 2000s that enabled musicians to sell their music directly to fans without an intermediary.
-These type of services usually use e-commerce-enabled web widgets that embed into many types of web pages.
+These types of services usually use e-commerce-enabled web widgets that embed into many types of web pages.
 This turns each web page into the musician's own online music store.
 Furthermore, there had been a boom in "boutique" music stores that cater to specific audiences.

 On October 10, 2007, English rock band Radiohead released the album In Rainbows as a download.
 Listeners were allowed to purchase the album for whatever price they wanted to pay, legally allowing them to download the album for free.
 About one-third of people who downloaded the album paid nothing, with the average price paid being £4.
 After three months online the album was taken down by the band and released on compact disc (CD).
 As of April 2008, the largest online music store was the iTunes Store, with around 80% of the market.
 On 3 April 2008, the iTunes Store surpassed Wal-Mart as the biggest music retailer in the United States, a milestone in the music industry as it was the first time in history that an online music retailer exceeded those of physical music formats (e.g., record shops selling CDs).

 In the early 2010s, online music stores—especially iTunes—experienced a marked increase in sales.
 Consumer spending shifted away from the purchase of CDs in favor of purchasing albums from online music stores, or more commonly, purchasing individual songs.
 The iTunes platform has been the main reason for this shift, as it originally sold every song in its library for 99 cents.
 Historically, albums would be sold for about five times the cost of a single, but iTunes was selling every song for a tenth of the price of an album.
 However, in order to increase album sales, iTunes instituted "Complete My Album", which offered a discounted price on the full album when a consumer had already purchased one or more songs.
 Furthermore, with the rising popularity of Cyber Monday, online music stores have further gained ground over other music distribution sources.

 iTunes rolled out an Instant Gratification (instant grat) service, in which some individual tracks or bonus tracks were made available to customers who have pre-ordered albums.
 The instant-grat tracks have changed the criteria for the UK Official Charts's singles.
 In 2013, David Bowie's "Where Are We Now?" was not allowed to chart because it was a pre-order for the album The Next Day, but Official Charts later ruled that effective February 10, 2013, certain instant grats could be allowed to appear in the Top 40.
 Instant grats have also been offered on other online music stores including Amazon and Spotify.